Your Rights and Responsibilities

 Requesting Service – Consent & Permission

 With the exception of some justice programs, all services provided by our agency are voluntary.
 This means we need your written consent to provide you with services.
-In many programs, as a parent or guardian you will be asked to give your consent for a child who is in your care and has not reached the age of consent.
+In many programs, as a parent or guardian you will be asked to give your consent for a child who is in your care and does not have the capacity to consent.

 In some of our justice programs, you may have been ordered by the police, courts or probation to participate in a program.
 Your consent to participate will still be requested.
 If you choose not to consent, we will let whoever ordered you to participate know of your decision.
 They may discuss their expectations further with you.